 Motorists can save lives by watching for motorcyclists.

 As summer heats up, so does motorcycle use.
-On average in 2016, one motorcyclist was in a crash every one-and-a-half days in North Dakota.
+On average in 2017, one motorcyclist was in a crash every 1.4 days in North Dakota.

 To help keep everyone safe on the roads, the North Dakota Department of Transportation encourages North Dakota drivers to be aware of motorcyclists — especially during the summer when motorcycle use peaks.
 Watch how you can help keep our roads safe.